 What is an under recovery?

 An under recovery is when we have overspent on the budget we set.
-This means your charge will go up the following year to cover this extra cost.
+This means your charge may increase the following year to cover this extra cost.

 What is an over recovery?

 What is the management fee?

-The management fee pays for the administration costs incurred by Paradigm when providing services to your estate or block.
+The management fee pays for the administration costs incurred by Paradigm.
 It covers:

 - estates services